finger563/CS283Project/README.md

  * SBFE_Client
  * SBFE_Server

-The solution currently has both projects (server and client) set as startup projects.
+You should set up both projects (client & server) as startup projects, so that they both start when debugging.
 This means that when you run/debug the solution, you get both parts of the network code running at the same time and can debug both parts at the same time if you want.
 Moreover, by right-clicking on the SBFE_Client project in the solution explorer and selecting Debug->start